thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

        magical effects on the mind or free will, the *herd* is massively influenced at a subconscious level by the moral state of the people in surrounding areas.
-Whenever the societies around them take a turn for the worse, so do they, whenever the societies they live near turn towards God, the centaur populations become more friendly.
+Whenever the societies around them take a turn for the worse, so do they; whenever the societies they live near turn towards God, the centaur populations become more friendly.
      - they remain addicted to divination, as such they perpetuate these effects to the next generation endlessly.